Earle Wheeler: Early life and education

 Earle Gilmore Wheeler was born in Washington, D.C., on 13 January 1908, to Dock Stone and Ida Gilmore.
 He was later adopted by Ida's second husband.
 Wheeler began his military career in 1924, at the age of 16, as a private in Company E, 121st Engineers, District of Columbia National Guard.
 He was promoted to sergeant in 1926, then, in 1928, was honorably discharged in order to enroll at the United States Military Academy.
-He graduated from the Academy in 1932 and was commissioned into the infantry.
-After graduation he married Frances "Betty" Rogers Howell, whom he met at a society party in 1930.
+He graduated from the academy in 1932 and was commissioned into the infantry.
+After graduation he married Frances "Betty" Rogers Howell, whom he had met at a society party in 1930.
 He served in the 29th Infantry Regiment from 1932 to 1936, then attended Infantry School in 1937.
 He served with the 15th Infantry Regiment, from 1937 to 1940, stationed in China from 1937 to 1938.

 Career

 From 1940 to 1941, Wheeler was a mathematics instructor at West Point.
 Rising from battalion commander to more senior roles, he trained the newly activated 36th and 99th Infantry Divisions from 1941 to 1944, then went to Europe in November 1944 as chief of staff of the newly formed 63rd Infantry Division.

 Wheeler served in senior staff positions in a variety of specialties, including supply, intelligence, planning, and armor.

 In late 1945, Wheeler returned to the U.S. as an artillery instructor at Fort Sill, then returned to Germany from 1947 to 1949 as a staff officer of the United States Constabulary (formerly VI Corps), occupying Germany.
 He attended the National War College in 1950.
 He then returned to Europe as a staff officer in NATO, in a series of roles.
 In 1951–52 he commanded the 351st Infantry Regiment, which controlled the Free Territory of Trieste, a front-line position of the Cold War.

 In 1955, Wheeler joined the General Staff at The Pentagon.
 In 1958 he took command of the 2nd Armored Division.
 In 1959, he took command of III Corps.
 He became Director of the Joint Staff in 1960.
 In 1962 he was briefly Deputy Commander of U.S. Forces in Europe before being named Chief of Staff of the United States Army later that year.